OUR HISTORY

 1972, The Bow Revolution

-Right Photo: two layers of black tulle with pink and blue intersecting stripes that create a woven effect: full skirt, puffy sleeves, and narrow waist worn by supermodel Barbarella, with the designer’s assistant Oliver (who will take over the atelier after Laug’s death) and Laug, in white.
-Left Photo: the double breasted wool jackets resembled shirts, made to disappear under a fox fur coat.
+Left Photo: two layers of black tulle with pink and blue intersecting stripes that create a woven effect: full skirt, puffy sleeves, and narrow waist worn by supermodel Barbarella, with the designer’s assistant Oliver (who will take over the atelier after Laug’s death) and Laug, in white.
+Right Photo: the double breasted wool jackets resembled shirts, made to disappear under a fox fur coat.

 Photo by Oliviero Toscani, ©Vogue-Condé Nast - Right Photo © André Laug